tarwn/lessthandot-hugo/blogs/content/posts/2015-06-16-demystifying-power-bi-slidedeck.md

 My session went pretty well, at least from my point of view, although I had to rush my demos a bit since there was only a 50 minute time slot.
 I prepared for 1 hour of course 🙂

 I saw some pretty interesting stuff about Azure SQL DB and I really liked the session about Azure Stream Analytics.
-And I won a Bose headphone, so that&#8217;s nice as well 😀
+And I won a Bose headphone, so that's nice as well 😀

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">